Texas Homesteader ~

 I initially found a recipe over at BabySavers, so I used it as my base recipe.
 Of course I changed it to suit our tastes, and I love the way it turned out!

-I already had a spice cake mix prepared & stored in a canning jar to use for either whipping up a quick cake or for using with this pumpkin bread recipe.
-My homemade spice cake mix calls for 3 eggs & 1 stick of butter, so those 2 items are pulled out for this pumpkin bread as well.
+My spice cake mix calls for 3 eggs & 1 stick of butter, so those 2 items are pulled out for this pumpkin bread recipe as well.

 I mix it all just until incorporated and pour it into a greased loaf pan.
 You can now bake your pumpkin bread at 375 degrees Fahrenheit (or 350 for glass pans) for 50 minutes, or until toothpick comes out clean.

-Bake In Solar Oven – OR Regular Oven
+Bake Pumpkin Bread In Regular Oven – OR Solar Oven

 But sometimes you just want to ramp it up a bit, ya know?

-RancherMan’s favorite topping for me to add to any of my sweet breads is a Honey/Pecan Glaze.
+RancherMan’s favorite topping for me to add to any of my sweet breads is a Honey/Pecan Glaze topping.
 It couldn’t be easier to mix up.

-I add as many chopped pecans as I like to give the topping the pecan crunchiness I’m after.
-And BOOM!
+I add as many chopped pecans as I want to give the topping the pecan crunchiness I’m after.
+Stir until it’s all combined and BOOM!
 Honey/Pecan Glaze!

 Anyhoo, topping or not – your choice.
 It’s delicious either way.